 One of the most important things in a playable ad, and actually in any ad, is to show your uniqueness.
-You don’t want to be ‘another e-commerce app’.
+You don’t want to be ‘another e-commerce app.’
 If you can’t incorporate your unique features into the gameplay, think of showcasing it without creating an interactive action.

-For example, if you have an e-commerce app and your uniqueness lies within your endless list of products, start the playable by running through all of the possible shopping categories, but end when you allow the users to choose between 3 to browse through, thus showing you have all of these other options, but enable an interaction with only 3, to keep it simple.
+For example, if you have an e-commerce app and your uniqueness lies within your endless list of products, start the playable by running through all of the possible shopping categories, but end when you allow the users to choose between 3 to browse through, thus showing you have all of these other options, but enable interaction with only 3, to keep it simple.

 Let them win?!

 When it’s a product - it depends on how you choose to sell your app.
-We challenged ourselves with trying to create a playable ad for a made-up app, that offers a bike renting services.
+We challenged ourselves by trying to create a playable ad for a made-up app, that offers a bike renting services.
 As you can see, the opening screen requires the users to choose between their preferred transportation method.

 Since the users don’t initially know the product, they may choose public transportation or a car, in those instances, they will ‘lose’ (showing them how they’re standing in a crowded, loud and rocking bus or getting stuck in traffic - in both cases the bicycle will quickly pass by them).
 If they choose the bicycle, they’ll enjoy their route, pass by the bus and the car, thus ‘winning’ and completing the route in the fastest time.

-We’re not the first to choose and show the disadvantages of other services, in order to sell your service, it’s a common practice and works well in this example.
-Funnily enough, as we were working on this article an Israeli ad, from the public transport company, came out and showed a version of the same idea (the comments about the way they portrayed public transportation were really negative).
+We’re not the first to choose and show the disadvantages of other services in order to sell your service; it’s a common practice and works well in this example.
+Funnily enough, as we were working on this article, an Israeli ad from the public transport company came out and showed a version of the same idea (the comments about the way they portrayed public transportation were really negative).

 Call to action

 The end-screen of a playable ad is a whole topic in and of itself, and there are different methods and ideas on how it should look.
-We think there should be a clear CTA (a button that is visibility outstanding - by color, border, size, etc’.. ), and we recommend using creative copy - it doesn’t have to be ‘Download Now’, when it can be app-specific - ‘Start Saving’ for an investment app, ‘Travel Better’ for a traveling app, or as we showed with our bicycle app - “Start Cycling”.
+We think there should be a clear CTA (a button that is visibility outstanding - by color, border, size, etc’. ), and we recommend using creative copy - it doesn’t have to be ‘Download Now’, when it can be app-specific - ‘Start Saving’ for an investment app, ‘Travel Better’ for a traveling app, or as we showed with our bicycle app - “Start Cycling.”

 Look at the numbers (+A\B test)